What is Cash Value Life Insurance – Is it a good investment?

 Indexed universal life insurance has death benefit coverage and cash value components.
 The return on the cash is based in large part on the performance of an underlying market index, such as the S&P 500.
 When the index rises, a positive return is credited – oftentimes up to a stated “cap,” or maximum.
 But, if the index performs poorly, the return on the policy’s cash value does not incur a loss but rather is credited with 0% for that period.

 |Universal Life||Set interest rate from the insurance company|

 |Index Universal Life||Tracks and index such as the S&P 500|

 |Varaiable Universal Life||Tracks a mutual find like investment|

-There are several ways to withdraw cash from a life insurance policy.
+How does an insured get the money out of a cash value from a life insurance policy?
+There are several ways to withdraw cash value from a life insurance policy.

 It is important to note, though, that while the money is not required to be repaid, interest will typically still accrue on the unpaid balance.
 And, if the insured should die before the loan has been repaid, the insurance company will retain the difference from the death benefit that is paid out to the beneficiary.

 Some life insurance companies offer two types of cash value loan options.
 You will find these two options mostly in IUL policies.